The Real Differences in Fiberglass vs Aluminum Boat Hulls

 Why River City Marine Knows Both

-Don’t guess.
+Do not guess.
 Walk the lot.
 Knock on the hulls.
 Lift the trailer tongues.
 Come to our Abbotsford showroom and feel the weight difference yourself.
 We will match the hull material to the water you fish, not the brochure you read.
 You can also check out our full inventory of new boats or explore pre-owned options if you want to see the real-world condition of both materials after years of use.